andremmvgabriel/logging-cpp/README.md

 This library was developed to be used in both Linux and Windows platforms.

-However, it has only been tested in the Linux platform.
+However, it has only been tested on the Linux platform.
 Windows testing will be done as soon as possible.

 # III.
 How to use it

 This logging library is very simple to be used.
-If you want to learn a bit more on the multiple usage cases, please access the examples within the examples directory.
+If you want to learn a bit more about the multiple usage cases, please access the examples within the examples directory.
 There are several comments through the code that should guide you.
 Have fun!